hove-io/navitia/documentation/slate/source/includes/errors.md

 }
 ```

-This errors appears when there is an error in the request

 The are two possible 40x http codes :

--   Code 404:
+-   Code 404: unable to find an object

 | Error id                     | Description                                                                |
 |------------------------------|----------------------------------------------------------------------------|